-In this capstone for Graphic Design concentrators, students will assemble a professional level portfolio.
-Each senior will review previous work and be guided to chooses and develop significant design projects appropriate for specific career choices, including programs and job interviews.
+In this Capstone for Graphic Design concentrators, students will assemble a professional level portfolio.
+Each senior will review previous work and be guided to choose and develop significant design projects appropriate for specific career choices, including programs and job interviews.